NMGRL/pychron/docs/userguide/operation/hops.rst

           ]

-a peak hop is a list of ``iso:detector`` pairs plus two configuration values, 1.) the number of counts at this position 2). the settling time (s) after magnet positioning and before measurement starts The first ``iso:detector`` pair of each hop is used for positioning.
+A ``peak hop`` is a list of ``iso:detector`` pairs plus two configuration values,

+#. the number of counts at the current position
+#. the settling time (s) after magnet positioning and before measurement starts.

+The first ``iso:detector`` pair of each hop is used for positioning.

 To specify a non-nominal deflection value for a detector use ``iso:detector:deflection``